-Unwrap your new home this Christmas: how to make your move in time for the festive season
+Unwrap your new home this Christmas: How to make your move in time for the festive season

+With the homebuying and moving process taking as little as four weeks with David Wilson Homes for buyers who are chain free, there are a number of new homes available for a move before Christmas Day.

-Ersham Park offers a desirable collection of two, three and four-bedroom homes set amongst a backdrop of 2.2 acres of green open space for residents to enjoy, including two dedicated play areas, and access to locally famed walking routes including the Cuckoo Trail.
+Ecclesden Park offers a desirable collection of homes set amongst a backdrop of 6.5 acres of open space alongside three play areas, with three and four-bedroom homes remaining.

+Nestled in a quintessential English village, Ecclesden Park is appealing to a range of buyers looking to settle in the countryside.

-Ideal for first time buyers, families and downsizers alike, there are a select number of homes ready to move into before Christmas.
-The homes are eligible under the existing stamp duty threshold, meaning buyers could save potentially thousands of pounds by purchasing now.
+Ideal for families and second steppers alike, there are a select number of detached homes ready to move into before Christmas, eligible under the existing stamp duty threshold, meaning buyers could save potentially thousands of pounds by purchasing now.
+These include the three-bedroom Hadley, with three double bedrooms and a utility room downstairs, and the four-bedroom Holden, which includes a garage, downstairs office and solar panels.

-Available now include the two-bedroom Wilford, with two double bedrooms and an open-plan living/dining area, and the three-bedroom Archford Plus, which features a separate living room, open-plan kitchen/dining area and three spacious rooms, with an en-suite to the main bedroom.

 Alex Dowling, Director of Sales and Marketing at Barratt David Wilson Southern Counties, comments: “For buyers looking to move into their new home before Christmas it's really important that you have your ducks in a row, and that you've thought of solutions for any paperwork hurdles that could hold up your move.
 The reality is that chainless buyers will have more chance of a swift move as they’re less dependent on other factors - generally that will encompass both first-time buyers and cash buyers.
 And of course, one huge advantage of buying new build is that it helps to create these chain-free opportunities.